Aaravshah2907/College-Wifi-Login/README.md

-> NOTE:
+## NOTE

 > The Newer Version is Updated for The Python & Shell File.
-The New release version (Automator Application v2) should be updated by the weekend.
+The New release version (Automator Application v2) has been updated and uploaded.
 >

 # 🔐 Auto WiFi Login for BITS Pilani